alireza013013/vue-image-editor/README.md

 ## Features

--  Fully Custom UI For Image Editor
+-  Component user interface customization
--  Crop Image
+-  Photo cropping
 -  Painting On Image
+-  No reduction in image quality
--  It does not reduce the quality of the photo
+-  Image compression to reduce size without losing quality
--  Select desired width and length
+-  Select desired width and height

 ## Getting started

 ### Installation

-First step is to install it using `npm`:
+The first step is to install using `npm`:

 ```bash
 npm i vue3-image-editor